George Thomson (Canadian politician)

 and collector, stipendiary magistrate, gold commissioner and registrar of births, deaths and marriages.
 In 1877, Thomson married Sabra Gough.
-He was elected to the assembly in an 1887 by-election held following the death of William Raybould.
+After being defeated in the 1886 provincial election, he was elected to the assembly in an 1887 by-election held following the death of William Raybould.
+He did not seek a second term in office in the 1890 provincial election.
 Thomson died in Vancouver at the age of 65.